Guide

 3. AT&T

 AT&T is another example of a company that heavily relies on skill management.
-Through continuous training and development, the company ensures its technical support staff have the necessary expertise to effectively handle customer inquiries.
+Through continuous training and development, the company ensures that its technical support staff have the necessary expertise to effectively handle customer inquiries.

 The Role of Technology in Skill Management

 Modern technologies play a crucial role in skill management.
 By using software solutions, companies can manage and develop their employees' skills more efficiently.
-Skill management systems provide a central platform where all relevant data is collected and analyzed.
+Skill management systems provide a central platform where all relevant data can be collected and analyzed.
 This makes it easier for HR leaders to make informed decisions and take targeted training measures.

 Automation and Artificial Intelligence